BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

   > Do not choose the ```Embedding_Models``` folder itself.

 ## Set Chunk Size and Overlap
 * Making sure to read the User Manual, set the chunk size and chunk overlap.
-Remember, anytime you want to change these two settings or add/remove documents, you must re-create the database for the chages to take effect.
+Remember, anytime you want to change these two settings or add/remove documents, you must re-create the database for the changes to take effect.

 ## Add Files to be Vectorized
 * Click the ```Choose Documents or Images``` button to add files.